Ready-to-use Weekly Timesheet Template in Excel, Google Sheet, OpenOffice, and PDF that calculate hours with breaks and the payable amount.

-A Timesheet can also be defined as a sheet for summarizing hours worked by each worker during a pay period.
+Moreover, a Timesheet can also be defined as a sheet for summarizing hours worked by each worker during a pay period.
+It records the in and out time for the workers and calculates the amount of total time spent on the job.

 Uses of Timesheet

-- Helps you determine team members that may work well for your next project.
+- It helps you determine team members that may work well for your next project.

 - Pinpoints the areas of expertise of individual team members.